 Bloomsday (a day to celebrate James Joyce), Taste of Dublin, and Dublin LGBTQ all take place in June, the Longitude music festival is a weekend in July, the Dublin Irish Festival runs from July-August and a BBQ and Beer Festival takes place in August along with the Dublin Horse Show.

-A visit in Autumn might also work for you with temperatures mild (averaging 13c in September and 11c in October) with plenty of events still taking place across the city in September-October including the Festival of History, Dublin Theatre Festival, the Bramstoket Halloween Festival, and Oktoberfest.
+A visit in Autumn might also work for you with temperatures mild (averaging 13c in September and 11c in October) with plenty of events still taking place across the city in September-October including the Festival of History, and Dublin Theatre Festival, the Bramstoket Halloween Festival, and Oktoberfest.

 A winter visit shouldn’t be completely ruled out but you’ll have to pack warm winter clothes and rain gear as the temperatures hover at around 2c-5c with December and January seeing the least rain of the Winter months.